-Internal Revenue Code Section 162(m) and related regulations generally impose a \$1 million cap on the deductibility of compensation paid to certain executive officers of a publicly held corporation, subject to certain exceptions.
+Internal Revenue Code Section 162(m) and related regulations in effect for 2017 generally impose a \$1 million cap on the deductibility of compensation paid to certain executive officers of a publicly held corporation, subject to certain exceptions.
 One exception is for "performance-based compensation" paid under shareholder approved plans.
-The executive officers to whom Section 162(m) applies includes M&T's Chief Executive Officer and the next three most highly compensated executive officers (other than the Chief Financial Officer).
+The executive officers to whom Section 162(m) applies for 2017 includes M&T's Chief Executive Officer and the next three most highly compensated executive officers (other than the Chief Financial Officer).
 The PSUs that were awarded to Messrs.
-Wilmers, Czarnecki, Pearson and Gold in January 2016 and January 2017, and the PSUs that were awarded to Mr. Jones in January 2017 are intended to be deductible under Section 162(m) pursuant to the performance-based compensation exception.
-However, equity awards granted to Messrs.
-Wilmers, Czarnecki, Pearson and Gold prior to January 2014 did not meet the performance-based compensation exception under Section 162(m) such that the compensation received by these individuals related to the portion of those equity awards that vested during 2016 is non-deductible compensation.
-The cash incentive awards paid to the NEOs in 2016 and 2017 are also intended to be structured to provide for payments to the NEOs (except for the CFO) that would be deductible under Section 162(m) pursuant to this exception.
+Wilmers, Gold and Pearson in January, 2015, January 2016 and January 2017, and the PSUs that were awarded to Mr. Jones in January 2017 are intended to be deductible under Section 162(m) pursuant to the performance-based compensation exception.
+The cash incentive awards paid to the then-NEOs for 2015, 2016 and 2017 performance (except for the CFO) are also intended to be deductible under Section 162(m) pursuant to this exception.
 While the NCG Committee considers the desirability of limiting M&T's non-deductible expenses as one factor when it makes compensation determinations, the NCG Committee believes in preserving its ability to award compensation to the NEOs that is not deductible under Section 162(m) for competitive purposes when it is in the best interest of M&T, although the NCG Committee has taken action in recent years to maximize the deductibility of compensation awarded to the NEOs as performance-based compensation.
+The "Tax Cuts and Jobs Act" enacted in December 2017 generally amended Section 162(m) to eliminate the performance-based compensation exception and expand the pool of includable executive officers to include the CFO for 2018.